Maritime Celestial Logarithm Tables Mastery: TWO EXERCISES TO CALCULATE THE ALTITUDE OF THE SUN (Hc)

 __________________

-In addition 4 examples same name/not same name
+In addition 4 examples of same name and not same name

 Step 2